Anzhelika-Trockaya/epam_final_project/README.md

 <h1>Pharmacy</h1>
 <h4>The client selects the necessary drug from the list of available ones, and put it to the cart.
 The Customer pays for the Order.
-The pharmacist manages the list of medications.
+The Pharmacist manages the list of medications.
 Some
 drugs require an electronic prescription, which can only be prescribed to the client by a Doctor.
 The Client can make a request to the Doctor to renew the prescription.
 The Admin can block/unblock and add users.</h4>
 <h2>Guest can:</h2>
 <ul>